Wolves in Great Britain

 An Anglo-Saxon wolf-hunt as depicted in Thomas Miller's 1859 novel The British Wolf-Hunters.

 Wolves were once present in Great Britain.
 Early writing from Roman and later Saxon chronicles indicate that wolves appear to have been extraordinarily numerous on the island.
 Unlike other British animals, wolves were unaffected by island dwarfism, with certain skeletal remains indicating that they may have grown as large as Arctic wolves.
 The species was progressively exterminated from Britain through a combination of deforestation and active hunting through bounty systems.
-The last wolf is thought to have been hunted in 1680.
+According to folklore, last wolf in Great Britain was killed by Sir Ewen Cameron of Lochiel near the Scottish village of Killiecrankie in 1680.